eritbh/sass-importer-json/README.md

 ## usage

+> [!IMPORTANT]
+> this shit aint ready yet lol. `npm i github:eritbh/sass-importer-json` if you
+> insist on installing it

 Add the default export to the `importers` array when you call `sass.compile` or `sass.compileAsync` from the dart sass JS API.